Claire-ovo/hma-dcc-ptq/commands/main_results_commands.md

 Read the following fields from each output JSON: `quantized_top1`, `fp32_top1`, `accuracy_drop`, `calibration_flops`, `peak_memory_mb`, `wall_time_seconds`, and `seed`.

-Baselines such as AdaRound, BRECQ, QDrop, PD-Quant, and CL-Calib are not run by this entry.
-Results without plus/minus values are taken from the original papers.
-Results with plus/minus values are reproduced under the same setting as HMA-DCC.

 ## ResNet-18

 Paper mapping: main Top-1 table and W2A2 resource table.